REALBRICKD/Facility-Assessment-Report-Generator/README.md

 ## Overview

 This is a Python/Streamlit application for building a facility-level assessment snapshot from CMS datasets and a small set of optional manual inputs.
-The app looks up a nursing facility by CCN, pulls provider profile data and claims-based quality measures from CMS datasets, then assembles a formatted report that can be reviewed in the browser or exported as Word and PDF documents.
+The app looks up a nursing facility by CCN, pulls provider profile data* and claims-based quality measures from CMS datasets, then assembles a formatted report that can be reviewed in the browser or exported as Word and PDF documents.

 The web application provides a page for the user to enter a valid 6-digit CCN, add contextual fields such as EMR, current census, patient type, and MedElite history, then fetch the report.
 It stores the resulting report in the Streamlit session state so the user can review the dashboard and download the generated files without repeating the lookup.

+*The app uses the legal name provided by the API for any given facility (if found) by default, or if the input value is just white space.
+When an override value is provided, the trimmed value is used instead.

+## Tech Stack & Override Logic

+The technical stack is as follows:
+- Language: Python
+- UI: Streamlit
+- CMS API Calls: Requests
+- PDF Export: Reportlab
+- Word Export: python-docx
+- Testing: Pytest and Github Actions
 ## Core Architectural Design Decisions

-The application is split into three layers:
+The application is split into three main modules:

-1. `Hosting/streamlit_client.py` handles the UI, form validation, session state, and download actions.
+1. `Hosting/` handles the UI, form validation, session state, and download actions.
 2. `API/` contains the CMS data clients that query and cache remote records.
 3. `FileExport/` renders the final report into DOCX and PDF formats.

-- CMS data is fetched by CCN and cached in memory so the app can render the full report from one lookup cycle.
-- Provider metadata comes from the CMS Nursing Home Provider dataset (`4pq5-n9py`), which supplies the facility name, address, city, state, bed count, and star ratings.
-- Claims quality measures come from the CMS claims dataset (`ijh5-nb2v`), which is flattened into a report-friendly schema for short-term and long-term hospitalization and ED visit measures.
-- The Streamlit form validates the CCN as a 6-digit numeric value and normalizes the current census as a whole number before any CMS request is made.
-- The report uses a shared data structure for on-screen display and export generation, which keeps the dashboard, DOCX output, and PDF output aligned.
-- The UI applies custom CSS to keep the interface branded, hide Streamlit chrome, and present the key metrics as cards instead of a plain form-only workflow.

 ## Data Flow Diagram